timzuntar/PhoreMic/README.md

 ### GUI

-A simple tkinter-based interface is in the works!
+A simple interface is eventually planned; it will be implemented either in tkinter or PyQT.

 ### Note on beam profiles

-The excitation light is currently assumed to be an ideal Gaussian beam.
+The excitation light is currently assumed to be an ideal Gaussian beam propagating along the z-axis, with the central sample plane defined as perpendicular to the beam at its waist (x,y,0).
 The depletion beam is either assumed to have an idealized sine-squared radial profile or a somewhat more involved approximation of the shape a coherent plane wave takes on when passing through a vortex phase plate.
 The latter is based on the derivation from [[4]](#4), but is currently WIP.
 It uses an effective numerical aperture value that can differ from the actual value by a non-insignificant amount, as the intensity is otherwise overestimated by up to a factor of 2 in parts of the beam compared with the rough approximation.

 <figure>
   <img